Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

 Within the framework of NNET, we introduce the following expressions for the Hamiltonians $H_1$, $H_2$, and the entropy $S$:

 where $2a-c > 0$.

-Figure \ref{aa} shows the typical attractor of the Lorenz system in three-dimensional phase space.
-As in the case of the Lorenz system, in Figures~\ref{bb}, \ref{dd} we evaluate the intersection time series $H_1(t_k)$ and $S(t_k)$ on the section $z = z^\ast := 2c - a$, corresponding to the components of the zero equilibrium.
-As $c$ increases, the point sequence transitions from unimodal dispersion to multimodal and broad distribution, suggesting the progression from the destabilization of periodic solutions to the chaotic phase.
-In particular, the band expansion of $H_1$ is consistent with the characteristic driving enhancement of the Chen system (the increase of $2c - a$).
+Figure \ref{aa} shows the typical attractor of the Chen system in three-dimensional phase space.
+As in the Lorenz case, in Figures~\ref{bb}, \ref{dd} we evaluate the section values $H_1(t_k)$ and $S(t_k)$ on the plane $z=z^\ast:=2c-a$.
+As $c$ increases, the distribution changes from a narrow unimodal cluster to broader multimodal bands, indicating the transition from stable motion to chaotic dynamics.

 It is worth noting that in the Lorenz system, dissipation is constant, so the time evolution of $S$ is highly sensitive to changes in the threshold value of $\rho$, and the $(H_1,S)$ patterns change dramatically at each bifurcation.
 In contrast, in the Chen system the dissipation rate depends explicitly on $c$, and thus the variations in $(H_1,S)$ evolve more continuously, appearing as asymmetry in orbital residence times and clustering on the attractor.